 There are many kinds of Trusts, which offer many advantages and numerous ways to protect your life’s assets.
 Common types of Trusts include:

-• Living Trust
+- Living Trust

 Also known as a Revocable Trust, this tool can be used to protect your assets from probate, protect you from a court-appointed guardianship in the event of incompetency, and can offer certain tax advantages—while you are alive and competent.
 You may transfer property in and out of a Living Trust.
 You may dissolve the trust at any time.
-After your death, the trust cannot be revoked and the property owned by the trust is not subject to probate.
+After your death, the trust cannot be revoked and the property owned by the trust is not subject to probate. - Irrevocable Trust

 Irrevocable Trusts transfer assets out of your estate, bypass probate, and shelter your property and assets from estate taxes.
 Because it is irrevocable, you no longer control the assets and the terms of the trust cannot be changed.
-Irrevocable Trusts are highly effective tools for Medicaid Planning, since the assets are no longer accessible to you.
+Irrevocable Trusts are highly effective tools for Medicaid Planning, since the assets are no longer accessible to you. - Special Purpose Trusts

-Trusts may be set up for many specific purposes such as: spendthrift trusts, asset protection trusts, pet trusts, credit shelter trusts and charitable trusts.
+Trusts may be set up for many specific purposes such as: spendthrift trusts, asset protection trusts, pet trusts, credit shelter trusts and charitable trusts. - Special Needs Trust

 Funding a Trust